Water taxi

-A water taxi or a water bus is a watercraft used to provide public or private transport, usually, but not always, in an urban environment.
+A water taxi or a water bus is a boat used to provide public or private transport, usually, but not always, in an urban environment.
 Service may be scheduled with multiple stops, operating in a similar manner to a bus, or on demand to many locations, operating in a similar manner to a taxi.
 A boat service shuttling between two points would normally be described as a ferry rather than a water bus or taxi.

 The term water taxi is usually confined to a boat operating on demand, and water bus to a boat operating on a schedule.
 In North American usage, the terms are roughly synonymous.

 The earliest water taxi service was recorded as operating around the area that became Manchester, England.

 Locations

 Cities and other places operating water buses and/or taxis include:

 On demand water taxis are also commonly found in marinas, harbours and cottage areas, providing access to boats and waterfront properties that are not directly accessible by land.